conan-io/docs/reference/commands/install.rst

       --deployer-folder DEPLOYER_FOLDER
                             Deployer output folder, base build folder by default if not set
-      --build-require       Whether the provided reference is a build-require
+      --build-require       Whether the provided path is a build-require

 The ``conan install`` command is one of the main Conan commands, and it is used to resolve and install dependencies.